 What is Required of the Medicaid Beneficiary During Renewal?

-In some cases, a Medicaid beneficiary may not have to do anything during the renewal process.
-This is because in some states and situations, the Medicaid agency may be able to process the entire Medicaid renewal electronically without requesting any documentation from the Medicaid recipient.
-(Learn more below under What is the Renewal Process).
-In other cases, the senior receiving Medicaid benefits may have to complete a redetermination form, either via paper, online, or in person, and may be asked to provide proof of income or resources.
+In some states and situations, a Medicaid beneficiary may not have to do anything during the renewal process.
+The Medicaid agency may be able to process the entire Medicaid renewal electronically without requesting any documentation from the Medicaid recipient.
+In other states and cases, the senior Medicaid recipient may have to complete a redetermination form, either via paper, online, or in person.
+Proof of income or resources may be requested.

-Proof of income may include alimony check copies, award letters of benefits from SSI or the VA, tax forms, pension statements, or a letter of self-declaration of income when there is not another way to provide proof of income.
-Requested documentation related to proof of resources might include checking / savings accounts, certificates of deposit, money market accounts, stocks, bonds, retirement accounts, and cash surrender value of life insurance policies (copies of life insurance policy).
+Proof of income may include copies of alimony checks, SSI or VA benefit award letters, tax forms, and pension statements.
+A letter of self-declaration of income may be acceptable when there is no other way to prove income.
+Requested documentation related to proof of resources might include statements from checking / savings accounts, certificates of deposit, money market accounts, stocks, bonds, and retirement accounts.
+The cash surrender value of life insurance policies may also be considered, and therefore, copies of life insurance policies might be requested.
 If equity value in one’s home or car has changed, documentation may also be required.

 How Does the Medicaid Renewal Process Work?

-Medicaid renewal process is not consistent across all states and Medicaid groups.
+The Medicaid renewal process is not consistent across all states and Medicaid groups.
 Below are the federal regulations that govern Medicaid renewals.
-Keep in mind, states do not have to comply to this redetermination process in its entirety when determining continued eligibility for persons who are elderly.
-Instead, this is a rough guideline as to how the renewal process might work.
+States do not have to comply to this redetermination process in its entirety when determining continued eligibility for persons who are elderly.
+Therefore, this is a rough guideline as to how the renewal process might work.

 For redetermination of benefits, states are required to utilize available electronic data sources to determine if the Medicaid beneficiary still meets the eligibility criteria.
 If it is determined that the individual is still eligible for benefits, the state must “automatically renew” that individual’s coverage without requesting any information from him / her.
 This process is also called an ex parte renewal, administrative renewal, or automated renewal.
 Please note; only if redetermination cannot be determined electronically by a state Medicaid agency, can paper documentation be requested.